 - Filed manually.
 This will almost certainly delay your refund.
-Thats why the IRS says that the most effective and swift filing method is e-file.
+That’s why the IRS says that the most effective and swift filing method is e-file with leading software providers.
 Filing electronically also minimizes errors and process refunds faster

-- Tax Reform and Withholdings.
-There have been hundreds of changes in the 2018 tax season from doubling the standard deduction, getting rid of the personal exemption, state tax deduction exclusions and a child tax credit doubling.
+- Tax Reform and Withholding.
+There have been many tax law changes since the last tax season to support middle class families and provide pandemic relief.
 If you didn’t change your W-4 or withholding to account for some of the common ones, your return could look very different and is one the main reasons why your refund could be smaller or larger than expected

 - Fraud.
 It could take much longer to get your refund if the IRS deems your tax return submission needs further reviews or your identity needs to be verified.
 This would add two to nine weeks to the date range of your refund delivery date.

-- IRS Tax Application and Systems – Technology and tax Software were supposed to have made tax filing more efficient and refunds (where applicable) faster.
-But thanks to the slew of changes from recent tax code reforms and IRS employee furloughs as a result of the government shutdown, software developers at the state and federal tax agencies and at tax software companies that integrate with IRS systems have been unable to get all the changes done in time for tax season.
+- IRS Tax Application and Systems – Technology and tax software were supposed to have made tax filing more efficient and refunds (where applicable) faster.
+But thanks to the slew of changes from recent tax code reforms and IRS employee furloughs as a result of the pandemic and government shutdown.
 This means your return, especially if is more complex than a standard one, may need some manual processing which means delays!

 - Keep a watchful eye for promises.
 Be wary of any tax preparation service that promises larger refunds than the competition and avoid tax preparers who base their fee on a percentage of the refund.
 Also, be wary of “refund anticipation loans,” which can take a hefty chunk of your refund in commissions.